Extending your visa in the UK

 There are strict rules about how much money you need to have access to for your living expenses.
-You will need to show £1,015 per month for 9 months (£9,135) to meet Tier 4 maintenance requirements (living expenses), in addition to any outstanding tuition fees.
+You will need to show £1,015 per month for 9 months (£9,135) or for the remainder of your course, whichever is shorter, to meet Tier 4 maintenance requirements (living expenses), in addition to any outstanding tuition fees.

 You must hold the money in an account in your name, or a parents name, for a minimum period of 28 days before making your application.